Use MCP when...

 |---|---|---|

-/mcp | POST | Send MCP requests (tool calls, initialization) |
+| /mcp | POST | Send MCP requests such as initialization and tool calls |

-/mcp | GET | Server-Sent Events stream (for streaming responses) |
+| /mcp | GET | Server-Sent Events stream for streaming responses |

-There is no separate “MCP mode.”
+create_agent or find_meeting_time.There is no separate “MCP mode.”
 Everything is shared:

 Agent management